drajin/run/README.md

 - Database Seeders and Factories
 - TODO Eloquent Query Scopes - show only active clients, for example
 - TODO Eloquent Accessors and Mutators - view all date values in m/d/Y format
-- TODO Soft Deletes on any Eloquent models
+- Soft Deletes on Eloquent models
 - TODO Eloquent Observers

 **Automated Testing with PHPUnit**